seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 For God doth know how many now in health
 Shall drop their blood in approbation
 Of what your reverence shall incite us to.
-Therefore take heed how you impawn our person,
-How you awake our sleeping sword of war:
-We charge you, in the name of God, take heed;
-For never two such kingdoms did contend
-Without much fall of blood; whose guiltless drops
-Are every one a woe, a sore complaint
-'Gainst him whose wrong gives edge unto the swords
-That make such waste in brief mortality.
 Under this conjuration, speak, my lord;
 For we will hear, note and believe in heart
 That what you speak is in your conscience wash'd